What is Passivhaus ?

 Most importantly, the standard aims to reduce CO2 emissions to the level required to address man-made climate change.

-However, the standard is also human-centred, based on the need to achieve draught-free buildings with excellent air quality - comfort ventilation.
+However, the standard is also human-centred, based on the need to achieve draught-free buildings with excellent air quality via comfort ventilation.

-Inevitably, the capital costs of this approach are a little higher than 'standard' [minimum] construction.
-Running costs are much lower, and 'cost in use' calculations prove the financial benefit, on top of the human and environmental.
+Currently, the capital costs of this approach are a little higher than standard minimum construction, although dropping year by year.
+Running costs are however much lower, and 'cost in use' calculations prove the financial benefit, on top of the human and environmental.